 - Increases life expectancy: Research finds that people engaged in healthy social relationships typically live longer, as they help lower your risk of a heart attack and can help prevent the development of certain types of cancer.

-- Keeps the doctor away: When a person feels loved and cared for, it boosts their immune system and reduces the chance of them catching a cold or other viral infection, as well as help them recover more quickly from contracting an illness.
+- Keeps the doctor away: When a person feels loved and cared for, which can come from a platonic friendship, it boosts their immune system and reduces the chance of them catching a cold or other viral infection, as well as help them recover more quickly from contracting an illness.

-- Promotes happiness: When people maintain healthy relationships, it helps cut back on feelings of isolation and can increase the sense of belonging, and ultimately, happiness.
+- Promotes happiness: When people maintain healthy relationships and have emotional support, it helps cut back on feelings of isolation and can increase the sense of belonging, and ultimately, happiness.

 - Maintains a healthy heart: Numerous studies find that those who are involved in strong, happy relationships have a lower risk of cardiovascular disease compared to those in more stressful situations.
 Additionally, they are shown to have the best blood pressure values.

-- Decreases anxiety: When you experience a healthy and stable relationship, your brain activates the pleasure response part of your brain, dopamine.
+- Decreases anxiety: When you experience a healthy and stable relationship (whether it involves physical intimacy or not), your brain activates the pleasure response part of your brain, dopamine.
 This release reduces anxiety.

 - Better sleep: Because loving relationships result in less stress, you will be better able to sleep well and feel refreshed when you wake up in the morning.
 It is easier to ease tension when a feeling of support is happiness surrounds you.